Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Background

-Our objective is to construct a valid and powerful test of the composite parametric null hypothesis \eqref{eq: H_0}, and we reduce this problem to one of sampling (approximately) exchangeable copies $\widetilde{X}^{(1)},\dots,\widetilde{X}^{(M)}$ of the data $X$ under $H_0$, as once this is accomplished Equation~\eqref{eq: pval} provides a valid p-value (for any test statistic function $T$).
+Our objective is to construct a valid and powerful test of the composite parametric null hypothesis \eqref{eq: H_0}, and we reduce this problem to one of sampling (approximately) exchangeable copies $\widetilde{X}^{(1)},\dots,\widetilde{X}^{(M)}$ of the data $X$ under $H_0$, as once this is accomplished~\eqref{eq: pval} provides a valid p-value (for any test statistic function $T$).
 Note that for such a p-value to also provide \emph{powerful} inference, we need sufficient ``diversity" among the sampled copies; for instance, if we set $\widetilde{X}^{(m)}=X$ for all $m$, then trivially the copies would be exchangeable, but the p-value \eqref{eq: pval} would be deterministically equal to 1 for any choice of test statistic (i.e., valid but powerless).
+Next, we review some background on methods that use this type of strategy for inference.